 Can dogs eat Bananas?

 Bananas are good for your dog, but remove the peels or skin, as you want to name it.
-Bananas can be a tasty treat and a great source of fiber, magnesium, potassium, vitamin C and vitamin B6.
+Bananas can be a tasty treat and a great source of fiber, magnesium, potassium, vitamin C, and vitamin B6.
 Healthy, right?
 Your Siberian husky will enjoy eating some banana slices that will help with his bone growth too.

 Can dogs eat pineapple?

 A few pieces of pineapple are good for your Siberian husky.
 Only the soft flesh of the pineapple is good for dogs.
 Don’t feed him the spiked skin or the tough core.
 Small amounts of pineapple are good to be served.
-Pineapple contains vitamin C, antioxidants and vitamin B6.
+Pineapple contains vitamin C, antioxidants, and vitamin B6.
 Be careful, as pineapples do have a lot of sugar – so don’t overdo it!

 Can dogs eat plums?

-It will better if you don’t feed your Siberian huskies plums.
+It will be better if you don’t feed your Siberian huskies plums.
 If you already gave your dog one or two slices it’s not a problem.
 The flesh is safe to be ingested.
 Also, plums contain vitamin C.

 Why shouldn’t you give your dog plums?
 Plums are rich in sugar and you don’t want to add sugar to your dog diet.
 A large amount of sugar can cause diabetes.

 You must remove the plum’s pit if you want to give your dog a taste of what plums are.
 Be careful at the pit.
 Sometimes a little bit of pit remains in the fruit and that plum’s pit contains cyanide.
-So why you want to take that risk?
+So why do you want to take that risk?
 There are plenty of low-calorie fruits from which to choose.
 The same goes for prunes too.
 Prunes and plums differ slightly.
 The difference is the prune is higher in carbs, calories, and fiber.